AaltoSciComp/teflon/README.md

 # Installation

 Run make, then copy the resulting `teflon` program to a place to be used.
-This is both the LD_PRELOAD library and wrapper to execute it.
+This single binary is both the LD_PRELOAD library and wrapper to execute it, even though it doesn't have the `.so` extension.

 # References